-It is not the fate of the collaborationists or of the Filipino politicians, after independence, which should cause any concern.
+doubtless see most of the collaborationists for given and regime politicians, after independence, which should cause any concern.
 They will get along.
 Those most apt to suffer are those who least deserve it-the common, ordinary run of Filipinos, attractively childlike in some of their characteristics, clean in their starched clothes as they troop through the streets to church on Sunday, eager and quick to learn in their schools, loyal in war and in peace to America and Americans.
 We should not let them down.

-Senator Walsh.
+Senator WALSH.
 Proceed, Mr. Villamin.